About the Program

 - Encourage participants to use the knowledge they gain to work personally and professionally for positive social change.

-- Create an opportunity for the residents of Gary to share in an aesthetic and intellectually satisfying experience with IU Northwest students, faculty and staff through the discussion and analysis of quality literature.
+- Create an opportunity for the residents of Northern Indiana to share in an intellectually satisfying experience with students, faculty and staff through the discussion and analysis of quality literature.

-- Promote positive interactions between Gary residents and the IU Northwest community.
+- Promote positive interactions between local residents and the IU Northwest and Ivy Tech community.

 Book Selection Criteria